 Another shot later in the run of "The Volga Boatman."
 They've added a bit of signage below the marquee saying "Reserved Seats on Sale."
 It's a Padilla Co. photo appearing with "Theatrical Theatres," an article in the January 1929 issue of Pacific Coast Architect.
 They also discuss the United Artists and the Dufwin in Oakland.
 Thanks to Mike Hume/Historic Theatre Photography for finding the article on Internet Archive.

 A 1926 view showing the canopy leading to the entrance.
 It's from the Dick Whittington Studio and taken when the theatre was running "What Price Glory."
 The photo is in the USC Digital Library collection where they also have another version.

 A fine photo of the exterior taken by Mott Studios in 1927 during the run of Frank Borzage's "7th Heaven."
-The film, starring Janet Gaynor and Charles Farrell, premiered at the Carthay Circle in May 1927.
+The film, starring Janet Gaynor and Charles Farrell, premiered at the Carthay Circle on May 6th.
 The photo, along with five other exterior views, is in the California State Library collection as their set #001384379.
 Ten interior photos in the collection are cataloged as set #001384380.

 Through the arcade of a nearby building.
 Photo: Mott Studios - California State Library - 1927

 A c.1929 view from Ken McIntyre on the Facebook page Photos of Los Angeles.
 The signage doesn't yet say "Fox."
 The photo also appears in BifRayRock's Noirish Los Angeles post #26417.